-Figure 3: Structure needed for a link annotation
+Figure 5: Structure needed for a link annotation

-- Don't use a saved box with markers twice. - If boxes are unboxed you will have to analyze the PDF to check if everything is ok. - If you use complicated structures and commands (breakable boxes like the one from tcolorbox, multicol, many footnotes) you will have to check the PDF.
+• If you use complicated structures and commands (breakable boxes like the one from tcolorbox, multicol, many footnotes) you will have to check the PDF.

 3.2.6 Header and Footer

 Tagging header and footer is not trivial.
 At first on the technical side header and footer are typeset and attached to the page during the output routine and the exact timing is not really under control of the user.
 That means that when adding tagging there one has to be careful not to disturb the tagging of the main text-this is mostly important in luamode where the attributes are global and can easily spill over.